amitmerchant1990/thoughts_diary/thoughts.md

 - You can't cross the sea merely by standing and staring at the water. ~ Rabindranath Tagore
 - I'm not what happened to me.
 I'm what I chose to become. ~ Carl Jung
 - When my heart drank water from your fountain, it drowned in you and the torrent snatched me away. ~ Rumi
+- The things that breaks you, makes you stronger.